 - 1. Invert the positive blood culture bottle several times to mix. - 2.
-Wipe the bottle septum with alcohol and air dry. - 3.
-Tilt the bottle and use a syringe with a blunt 18-gauge needle to withdraw 0.1 mL of blood culture sample through the bottle septum, taking care to avoid the formation of bubbles. - 4.
+Wipe the bottle septum with alcohol, and air dry. - 3.
+Tilt the bottle, and use a syringe with a blunt 18-gauge needle to withdraw 0.1 mL of blood culture sample through the bottle septum, taking care to avoid the formation of bubbles. - 4.
 Transfer sample directly to the Sample Buffer vial.
-Discard syringe in an appropriate biohazard sharps container.
-Alternately: Draw the desired amount of blood culture sample (> 0.1 mL) from the bottle into the syringe and transfer to a sterile secondary container.
-Draw the blood culture sample from the secondary container to the first line of the Transfer Pipette (0.1 mL) and add the sample to the Sample Buffer vial. - 5.
+Discard syringe in an appropriate biohazard sharps container. - 5.
 Use the pipette to mix the sample with the Sample Buffer by gently pipetting up and down.